-Edexcel GCSE Art, Craft & Design (IAD0)
+Edexcel GCSE Art, Craft & Design (1AD0)

-- · Imagination and Creativity. - Ability to analyse and evaluate own work and that of others. - Ability and willingness to develop and refine skills through use of media, materials, techniques and processes.
+- Imagination and creativity. - Ability to analyse and evaluate own work and that of others. - Ability and willingness to develop and refine skills through use of media, materials, techniques and processes - Please be advised that we do not recommend students' study more than one creative art subject (Art & Design, Textile Design, or Photography) due to coursework deadlines being the same and the heavy coursework load required in these courses.